nielserkamp/BFI/README.md

-# BFI
+# BruteforceFunctionIdentifier
-Bruteforce Function Identifier.
-A master thesis project done on the Vrije Universiteit.
+Result of my master thesis on the Vrije Universiteit.
+A bruteforce function identifier for 32-bit platforms.